didaktio/beautilites/README.md

 * [Ramda](https://ramdajs.com/)
 * [spacetime](https://github.com/spencermountain/spacetime)

 and so on.
-To these we can add *Beautilities*: a set of very handy functions for commonplace requirements like changing the casing of strings (and entire objects), comparing arrays, capitalising strings, parsing and formatting dates, working with currencies, simple wait functions, generating IDs, and so on.
+To these we can add Beautilities: a set of very handy functions for commonplace requirements like changing the casing of strings (and entire objects), comparing arrays, capitalising strings, parsing and formatting dates, working with currencies, simple wait functions, generating IDs, and so on.
 This is an ultra-lightweight library that'll save you time, energy, and bytes.
 Beautilities is also an ever-evolving project;
 there are no doubt more things to add, as in time there will be things to take away.
 Such is the nature of software.